ReactFinland/site/content/presentations.md

 ### Kasia Jastrzębska - Styled Components, SSR, and Theming

-All you need to know to become hero of CSS-in-JS with styled-components.
-We will go through new API, performance improvements, server side rendering with Nextjs and theming manager available with v2 of styled-components.
+All you need to know to become hero of CSS-in-JS with `styled-components`.
+We will go through the new API, performance improvements, server side rendering with Next.js and the theming manager available with v2 of `styled-components`.

 **About Kasia**